U.S. Space Force

 Senior Level Education (SLE)

-A highly competitive U.S. Space Force program designed for military officers, government civilians, and partner nation students through a tailored track within the Johns Hopkins SAIS Master of International Public Policy degree.
+A highly competitive U.S. Space Force program designed for military officers, government civilians, and partner nation students through a tailored track within the Johns Hopkins SAIS Master of International Public Policy degree, offered in-residence at the Hopkins Bloomberg Center in Washington DC.

 The goal of the program is to develop space-minded, senior leaders in support of the National Defense Strategy who are prepared to dominate the space domain in today’s complex global environment.
 This program is named after Dr. Gladys Mae West, a renowned mathematician who was among the so-called “Hidden Figures.”
 She executed complex computing and modeling that was incorporated into satellite geodesy models and the Global Positioning System in the era before electronic computing systems.